Foodborne illness causes over 4 million illnesses every year in Canada. The symptoms of foodborne illness include:

 Cook Foods to a Safe Internal Temperature—Use a Food Thermometer

-Some foods, for example, meats, poultry and fish, and foods made with these ingredients can contain pathogens.
-Most pathogens can be killed by cooking foods to an internal temperature of 74°C (165°F) or hotter before you eat them.
+Most germs can be killed by cooking foods to an internal temperature of 74°C (165°F) or hotter before you eat them.
+For specific cooking temperatures for meat, seafood, poultry and eggs, refer to Health Canada’s Safe Internal Cooking Temperatures Chart www.canada.ca/en/health-canada/services/general-food-safety-tips/safe-internal-cooking-temperatures.html.

 Cool Foods Within 2 Hours

-Cooked food must be cooled to 20°C within 2 hours and to 4°C within 4 hours.
-Improper cooling is one of the leading causes of food-borne illness.
-Large items such as roasts or soups are difficult to cool down quickly.
-Separate them into smaller portions no more than 7 centimeters (3 inches) deep, and place in the refrigerator or freezer to cool.
+Improper cooling is one of the leading causes of foodborne illness.
+Large items such as roasts or soups are difficult to cool quickly.
+Separate them into smaller portions no more than 7 centimeters (3 inches) deep, and place them in the refrigerator or freezer to cool.
+Chill food in the fridge within 2 hours after buying or preparing it.
+Keep the fridge set at 4°C (40°F).

 Thaw Foods in the Refrigerator

 The safest way to thaw foods is in the refrigerator.
-Place the food in a drip proof container and store it on a shelf below uncooked and ready-to-eat foods.
-For faster thawing, you can thaw the food under cold, running water, or in the microwave.
-Cook thawed foods immediately.
+Place the food in a drip-proof container and store it on a shelf below uncooked and ready-to-eat foods.
+To thaw faster, place the food under cold, running water or in the microwave.
+Foods thawed in running water or in the microwave should be cooked immediately.

 Reheat Foods to 74°C (165°F)

-If reheating leftovers, reheat to at least 74°C (165°F) to kill pathogens that may have been introduced into the leftovers during cooling and storage.
+If reheating leftovers, reheat to at least 74°C (165°F) to kill germs that may have been introduced into the leftovers during cooling and storage.
+Plan to reheat only what you need for that meal.
+Leftovers should only be reheated once.
+Use refrigerated leftovers within 2 to 4 days.

 Microwave Cooking to a Safe Internal Temperature

 Cook or reheat foods in a microwave until all parts of the food reach an internal temperature of 74°C (165°F) or the temperature stated on the cooking instructions.
 Use a microwave-safe container and cover foods with a microwave-safe lid to trap steam.
-Stir or rotate food in the microwave halfway during cooking to improve heat distribution.
-Let the food stand for 2 minutes at the end of heating before checking the temperature with a food thermometer.
+Stir or rotate food halfway through cooking for even heating.
+Let the food stand for 2 minutes at the end of heating before checking the temperature with a probe tip food thermometer.

 Keep Foods Out of the Danger Zone

-Transport and refrigerate your perishable food as quickly as possible.
-This helps prevent the growth of pathogens.
-Cover or wrap ready-to-eat foods and store them in the fridge, on a shelf above uncooked foods.
+Transport and refrigerate perishable food as quickly as possible.
+This helps prevent the growth of germs.
+Cover or wrap ready-to-eat foods and store them in the fridge on a shelf above uncooked foods.
 Always read the label for storage instructions.

 If in Doubt, Throw it Out

 Do not take chances with your food.
-Remember, contaminated foods may not look or smell bad so if in doubt, throw it out.
-Write the date on the food package or container before you put it in the fridge to help you remember how long it has been there.
+Remember, contaminated foods may not look or smell bad, so if in doubt, throw it out.
+Write the date on the food package or container before you put it in the fridge.
+This will help you remember how long it has been there.

 For More Information

-- #59b Food Safety for Fresh Fruits and Vegetables
+- HealthLinkBC File #59b Food Safety for Fresh Fruits and Vegetables

-- #59c Food Safety: Instructions on Food Labels
+- HealthLinkBC File #59c Food Safety: Instructions on Food Labels